-Binge drinking serious problem for US womenJanuary 8th, 2013 in Addiction /
+Binge drinking serious problem for US womenJanuary 8, 2013 in Medicine & Health / Addiction

 Binge drinking is an under-recognized problem for US women, nearly 14 million of whom engage in it about three times a month, downing about six drinks each time, says a study released Tuesday.